seanscottking/documentation/README.md

 **/etc/puppet/environments/production** with all of the modules specified in the *controlrepo* **Puppetfile**, including the other repos that you forked.
 The hiera repository will be checked out to **/etc/puppet/hiera/data**.
 Puppet is ready for its first run.

-Install puppet-server and start the puppetmaster service:

-    yum install puppet-server -y
-    service puppetmaster start

-Now that puppet is running, you may see what will be applied to the puppet master with the noop flag:
+You may preview what will be applied to the puppet master with the noop flag:

     puppet agent -t --noop